top of page

 “Why does it have to be so hard?”

-It whispered in a soft reply
+It whispered in a soft reply.

 The answer that it gave:

-Love rewards the brave, my child,
+“Love rewards the brave, my child,

-Love rewards the brave.
+Love rewards the brave.”

-The traffic home, the tragic news,
+The traffic home, the evening news,

-Two flights of stairs, the summer blues,
+Two flights of stairs, the summer blues;

-A wind goes by in soft reply;
+A wind flies by in soft reply.

 The answer that it gave:

-Love rewards the brave, my child,
+“Love rewards the brave, my child,

-Love rewards the brave.
+Love rewards the brave.”

 The photo is by Adam Kontor, pexels.com